 Reason Exited Special Education: WISEdata

-Reason Exited is a field that describes why a student's special education record (sSEPA) has an end date.
-Districts must submit a reason when a special education student's enrollment or special education program association (sSEPA) record ends.
+Reason Exited Special Education is a field that describes why a student's special education record (sSEPA) has an end date.
+Districts must submit a reason when a student's special education program association (sSEPA) record ends.

 Student is no longer receiving special education services because the student meets one of the following criteria: